Synthwave: Origins

-Popularity and spin-offs
+Popularity and legacy

 In the early 2010s, the synthwave soundtracks of films such as Drive and Tron: Legacy attracted new fans and artists to the genre.
-Drive featured Kavinsky's "Nightcall" and, with College, "A Real Hero", which catapulted synthwave into mainstream recognition and solidified its stature as a music genre.
-The genre's popularity was furthered through its presence in the soundtracks of video games like Far Cry 3: Blood Dragon and Hotline Miami, as well as the Netflix series Stranger Things, which featured synthwave pieces that accommodated the show's 1980s setting.
+Drive featured Kavinsky's "Nightcall" and "A Real Hero" by College and Electric Youth, which catapulted synthwave into mainstream recognition and solidified its stature as a music genre.
+The genre's popularity was furthered through its presence in the soundtracks of video games like Far Cry 3: Blood Dragon and Hotline Miami, as well as the Netflix series Stranger Things, which featured synthwave pieces that complemented the show's 1980s setting.
 Nerdglow's Christopher Higgins cited Electric Youth and Kavinsky as the two most popular artists in synthwave in 2014.

-In the mid-2010s, "fashwave" (a portmanteau of "fascist" and "synthwave") emerged as a largely instrumental fusion genre of synthwave and vaporwave, with political track titles and occasional soundbites, such as excerpts of speeches given by Adolf Hitler.
-The phenomenon was described as self-identified fascists and alt-right members appropriating vaporwave music and aesthetics.
-Elsewhere, there was a growing trend of Russian synthwave musicians whose work espoused nostalgia for the Soviet Union, sometimes described as "Sovietwave".

-In 2016, British band The 1975 released the critically acclaimed synthwave-influenced track "Somebody Else".
-The track comes as their third single for their second album, I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It.
-It has been cited as a major influence on many contemporaries' work, such as Lorde, Tate McRae and Olivia Rodrigo.

 Synthwave remained a niche genre throughout the 2010s.
 In 2017, PC Gamer noted that synthwave influences were to be felt in early 2010s gaming releases, primarily of the "outrun" subgenre, including Hotline Miami and Far Cry 3: Blood Dragon.
 Writing in 2019, PopMatters journalist Preston Cram said, "Despite its significant presence and the high level of enthusiasm about it, synthwave in its complete form remains a primarily underground form of music."
-He added that "Nightcall" and "A Real Hero" remained "two of only a small number of synthwave songs produced to date that widely known outside the genre's followers."
+He added that "Nightcall" and "A Real Hero" remained "two of only a small number of synthwave songs produced to date that [are] widely known outside the genre's followers."

-The soundtrack to the 2019 virtual reality game Boneworks heavily features the synthwave genre in its soundtrack, which was composed by Michael Wyckoff.
+The 2019 virtual reality game Boneworks heavily features the synthwave genre in its soundtrack, which was composed by Michael Wyckoff.

 In 2020, "Blinding Lights", a synthwave-influenced song by R&B artist the Weeknd topped US record charts, the first song to do so during the COVID-19 pandemic.
 Matt Mills of Louder wrote in 2021 that the genre "had exploded into the mainstream, cramming dancefloors and soundtracking blockbusters."